Paper Versus Paperless – Determine Your Ideal Trade Show Lead Capture Method

 Each lead capture method warrants consideration.
 However, in terms of reliability, flexibility and cost, the tried-and-true paper form seems to have an advantage over its technologically-savvy counterparts.
 Whatever method your company selects, be certain to give careful thought to the overall layout and to a dependable backup, if it’s required.
 Time is precious at a trade show, so make sure your trade show lead capture system is convenient, accurate, clear, and as painless as possible.

 Want more profitable trade shows?
-Take the first free step to dramatically improving your trade show marketing and start getting better results at your trade shows.
+Take the first free step to dramatically improving your trade show results.
 Grab your free copy of our Profitable Trade Shows guide today.

 Want a great deal on a trade show exhibit?
 Check out our exclusive Trade Show Exhibit Deal today.